-Bahrain National Day is the celebration of Bahrain’s independence and of the accession to the throne of its first post-independence monarch.
+National Day on 16 December is the celebration of Bahrain’s independence and of the accession to the throne of its first post-independence monarch in 1971.

 National Day celebrations are very long and widespread in Bahrain, extending through the entire month of December and including a wide array of events in every part of the island.
-There are fireworks displays, impressive lights shows at night, colorful decoration of public monuments, flags set out all along the highways, folk dancing and singing, carnivals, “air parades,” heritage shows, and numerous speeches praising the accomplishments of of Bahrain and its citizens.
-Also on the day, in a show of his generosity, the King is accustomed to pardon a number of prisoners.
+There are fireworks displays, impressive lights shows at night, colourful decoration of public monuments, flags set out all along the highways, folk dancing and singing, carnivals, “air parades,” heritage shows, and numerous speeches praising the accomplishments of of Bahrain and its citizens.